Lemon Curd Cupcakes

 - 2 to 4 tablespoons milk

 - For lemon curd, in a heavy saucepan, cook and stir the sugar, lemon juice and butter until smooth.
 Stir a small amount of hot mixture into egg; return all to pan.
 Bring to a gentle boil, stirring constantly; cook 2 minutes longer or until thickened.
-Stir in lemon peel.
+Stir in lemon zest.
 Cool for 10 minutes.
 Cover and chill for 1-1/2 hours or until thickened.

 - In a large bowl, cream butter and sugar until light and fluffy.
 Add eggs, one at a time, beating well after each.
-Add vanilla and lemon peel.
+Add vanilla and lemon zest.
 Combine the flour, baking powder, baking soda and salt; add to creamed mixture alternately with buttermilk.

 - Fill paper-lined muffin cups three-fourths full.
 Bake at 350° for 20-25 minutes or until a toothpick comes out clean.
 Cool for 10 minutes; remove from pan to a wire rack to cool completely.

 - Cut a small hole in the corner of a pastry or plastic bag; insert a small round pastry tip.
 Fill bag with lemon curd.
 Insert tip 1 in. into center of each cupcake; fill with curd just until tops of cupcakes begin to crack.